-The second and third type of offer has to be submitted with a nonrefundable partial payment.
-It can be a lump sum payment, which means the offer amount is paid in 5 or fewer monthly payments, or a periodic payment, which means the offer amount is paid over a 6 to 24 months.
+- The second and third type of offer has to be submitted with a nonrefundable partial payment.
+It can be a lump sum payment, which means the offer amount is paid in 5 or fewer monthly payments, or a periodic payment, which means the offer amount is paid over 6 to 24 months.
 These payments must be made while the IRS is evaluating the offer.

 - Penalties and interest continue to accrue on your account while the IRS evaluates the offer.

 - Your offer may only be accepted for assessed taxes, not future unassessed taxes.

 - If you have an open bankruptcy case, you are not eligible for an offer in compromise.

 - The IRS will keep your tax refunds that are payable prior to the time the IRS accepts your offer.